-8.16 St Stephen in Brannel Parish is generally not well wooded, although there are woodlands on the valley sides of Foxhole.
+8.18 St Stephen in Brannel Parish is generally not well wooded, although there are woodlands on the valley sides of Foxhole.
 Those that there are of biodiversity significance within the green infrastructure network.
 Trees, Cornish hedges and hedgerows also help to screen development and can help create well-defined spaces for development.
+They are also an important character forming aspect of the local landscape and an important part of local distinctiveness.
+Trees absorb carbon dioxide in the atmosphere, add to resilience to climate change by intercepting and slowing storm water, filtering air pollution, providing shade canopies and cooling the urban environment during periods of excess heat.

-8.17 This policy seeks to protect existing trees, Cornish hedges and hedgerows in support of landscape and biodiversity, and supports the approach set out in the Cornwall Design Guide, which stresses the importance of retaining trees as part of good design and suggests that existing trees need to be carefully designed into the development.
+8.19 This Policy seeks to protect existing trees, Cornish hedges and hedgerows in support of landscape and biodiversity, and supports the approach set out in the Cornwall Design Guide, which stresses the importance of retaining trees as part of good design and suggests that existing trees need to be carefully designed into the development.